4yu5h-crtl/Frontend_Builder/README.md

 ## ✨ Features

 - **🖥️ Live HTML Editing**: Edit HTML code in real-time with syntax highlighting and auto-completion.
-- **🤖 AI Integration**: Generate HTML content using AI with OpenRouter API.
+- **🤖 AI Integration**: Generate HTML content using AI with OpenRouter API, powered by Grok 3 Mini Beta for advanced website development.
 - **🚀 Deployment Options**: Deploy your projects to GitHub Pages, Netlify, Vercel, or save locally.
 - **📁 Project Management**: Save, load, and manage your projects.
 - **🔄 Remix Functionality**: Load and remix existing projects.